Skip to main content Skip to main navigation

 3. Extra protection in less than 1 minute

-If you’ve been targeted by scammers, it could save you time and money in the long run.
+If you’ve been targeted by scammers, answering these questions could save you time and money in the long run.

 ""